tom-howard/acs6121/docs/course/sim/part2.md

 ---
-title: "Part 2: Odometry & Navigation"
+title: "Part 2 (Essential): Odometry & Navigation"
 description: Learn about Odometry, which informs us of a robot's position and orientation in an environment.
 Apply both open and closed-loop velocity control methods to a Waffle.
 ---